DavidColds/ecommerce/README.md

 ## Testing

-This project has been tested in many different ways: .
+This project has been tested in many different ways:
     \- I used chrome developer tools to check for errors, responsiveness and test if something was wrong with my html, css or javascript files.
     \- I used Django error page that appeared when my code had any errors, I also use print command at time with specific messages to understand if, for example, data was been aplied.
     \- As well, I used Django built-in test functionality to create automated, custom test.
 This had allow me to create multiple tests for my views, models, forms...
     \- I also used Travis CI by connecting it trough my Github repo.
     \- I asked friends to test my application and to give me feedback.
     \- Finally I went through lots of manual tests to understand and make sure the functionality of the website was on point.

+##### Validation

+\- The code has been validated with Flake8.

 #### Some of Manual Tests done: